Abu Salabikh: Archaeology

+In 1973 a contour survey of the site was made using a theodolite, producing a contour plan.

 Between 1975 and 1990 Abu Salabikh was excavated by a British School of Archaeology in Iraq team under the direction of Nicholas Postgate.
 Finds included beveled rim bowls.
 Excavations were suspended in 1990 with the Invasion of Kuwait and have not been resumed.
 The city, built on a rectilinear plan in the early Uruk period, revealed a small but important repertory of cuneiform texts on some 500 tablets, of which the originals were stored in the Iraq Museum, Baghdad.

+Cuneiform texts

-Texts, comparable in date and content with texts from Shuruppak (modern Fara, Iraq) included school texts, literary texts, word lists, and some administrative archives, as well as the Instructions of Shuruppak, a well-known Sumerian "wisdom' text of which the Abu Salabikh tablet is the oldest copy.
+Cuneiform texts, dated to the Early Dynastic IIIa period and mostly unbaked and fragile, were found in the early excavations in Area E and Area A of the Main mound.
+They are comparable in date and content with texts from Shuruppak (modern Fara, Iraq) included school texts, literary texts, word lists, and some administrative archives, as well as the Instructions of Shuruppak, a well-known Sumerian "wisdom' text of which the Abu Salabikh tablet is the oldest copy.
 While the writing remained Sumerian, Semitic scribal names became more common as the Early Dynastic period wore on.
+The Semitic names, termed as Proto-Akkadian by the excavator, were especially found in the cuneiform tablet colophons.
 The archaic form of Sumerian in the texts is not fully understood however a number of literary compositions were found that had beforehand been thought to have not existed until half a millennium later in the Old Babylonian period.
 Originally it was thought that the tablet, contemporary with the ones found at Fara were dated to the period of Early Dynastic III ruler of First dynasty of Lagash Ur-Nanshe (c.
 2500 BC).
 Subsequent study pushed the dating to a century before Ur-Nanshe though it has also been suggested that the dating was after Ur-Nanshe though before Eannatum of Lagash, his grandson.
 This is still an open issue.

-On the Uruk mound, which was abandoned after the Jemdet Nasr period, 1650 high fired clay sickles were found.
-Two grain samples from the Middle Uruk layer of the Uruk Mound were accelerator radiocarbon dated with calibrated dates of 3520 ± 130 BC.
-Calibration was based on that of Pearson.

-Seventy-four Neolithic clay accounting tokens were found at the site.
-Over one hundred pottery shards that had been filed into 3 centimeter discs and pierced were found, suggested as for use in abacus type counting devices.